cf12/umd-cmsc414-cryptography/README.md

 ## Submission

-You must commit your submission to git by the deadline.
-Pushes to gitlab after the deadline are acceptable, but late commits will only be accepted if you were granted an extension.
+You must commit your submission to git.
 Do not add compiled files to git, only scripts, source code, and (if needed) a `Makefile`.

 ## Scoring